My debut novel is a historical fantasy set in Regency London, featuring magic, romance and lots of hijinks.

 Short story collections & anthologies

 A collection of my short stories published by award-winning Malaysian press Buku Fixi.
-Find out more about the book, including the Table of Contents and how to buy it in different countries, at the following link: Spirits Abroad.

 “If you live near the jungle, you will realise that what is real and what is not real is not always clear.
 In the forest there is not a big gap between the two.”